Cafaggi/bedu_postworks/README.md

 ```

 <p align="justify">
-As a response you will receive a jason with the following data
+As a response you will receive a json with the following data:
 </p>

 ```json